 Absorb Elements 5e

 Absorb Elements is a spell that provides both elemental protection and damage for just a 1st-level spell slot.
-While the spell’s description is pretty straightforward, there are plenty of rules questions and applications ideas that may not be readily apparent at first glance.
+While the spell’s description is pretty straightforward, there are plenty of rules questions and applications that may not be readily apparent at first glance.

-Let’s go over just what those are.
+Let’s go over just what those are for DnD 5e’s Absorb Elements.

-What Does Absorb Elements Do in 5e?
+How Does Absorb Elements Work in 5e?

 Absorb Elements is used as a reaction to taking elemental damage (acid, cold, fire, lightning, or thunder).
 The spell immediately gives you resistance to that type of elemental damage for one full round of combat, including against the spell/effect that triggered your use of Absorb Elements.